etclabscore/core-geth/docs/JSON-RPC-API/modules/eth.md

 ### eth_etherbase

-Etherbase is the address that mining rewards will be send to.
+Etherbase is the address that mining rewards will be sent to.

 #### Params (0)